black blue and yellow textile

 My Story!

-• Rapid Customer Growth: Daily acquisition of new telecommunications subscribers
+• Rapid Customer Growth: Daily influx of new telecom subscribers

-• Increasing Support Volume: Exponential growth in customer complaints and general queries
+• Rising Support Volume: Surge in complaints and inquiries

-• Operational Cost Pressure: Rising costs of hiring and training new call center agents
+• Operational Cost Pressure: Escalating costs for hiring and training agents

-• Competitive Pressure: Need for superior customer service to maintain market position
+• Competitive Demand: Need for faster, higher-quality customer service

 Business Challenges

-How might we transform generic offshore CRM designs into a user-centered system that reduces MTN Irancell's call center response times while supporting rapid customer growth and operational efficiency?
+How might we transform generic offshore CRM designs into a user-centered system that reduces MTNI's call center response times while supporting rapid customer growth and operational efficiency?

 Problem to solve

-To build a deep understanding of user needs and operational challenges, I conducted a series of workshops and research activities combining qualitative and quantitative methods.
-This included structured questionnaires, prioritization exercises, direct field observation, and stakeholder interviews; engaging with call center staff across roles to uncover pain points, assess feature usage, and identify opportunities for improvement.
+To understand user needs and operational challenges, I led mixed-method research combining workshops, questionnaires, field studies, and stakeholder interviews with call center staff across roles.
+The goal was to uncover pain points, assess system usage, and identify opportunities for improvement.

-• Cross-Role Perspectives: Gathered insights from front office, back office, help desk, and management roles
+• Interviews: Held one-on-one sessions with 11 agents and stakeholders from front office, back office, help desk, and management

 Discovery Phase: Understanding the Ecosystem